 This certificate is planned for students who expect to start a career in graphic design with a specialty in web design.
 Satisfactory completion of courses below leads to a certificate of achievement in Graphic Design for the Web.

-A minimum of 15 units is required.
+CERTIFICATE - REQUIRED COURSES UNITS

-AJOR REQUIRED COURS Art 501 Art 604 SES Beginning Two-Dimensional Design Graphic Design I UNITS 3 3 Art 605 Art 650 Graphic Design I Graphic Design II Graphic Design for the World Wide Web 3 Art 651 Animation for the Web 3
+ART 501 Beginning Two-Dimensional Design 3

+ART 604 Graphic Design I 3

+ART 605 Graphic Design II 3

+ART 650 Graphic Design for the World Wide Web 3

+ART 651 Animation for the Web 3

+CERTIFICATE - TOTAL UNITS 15

-Business Administration -Accounting
+Business Administration